ChorusOne/opus-pool-sdk/book/docs/interfaces/StakeTransactionData.md

 • **maxPriorityFeePerGas**: `bigint`

-Max priority fee per gas to use for network
+Max priority fee per gas to use for the network.

 ___